jbdamask/wkid-smaaht/README.md

 ### Docker build and AWS configuration

-A production Slack application shouldn't run on your laptop; it should run in a container in your AWS account.
+A production Slack application shouldn't run on your laptop, but it can run in a container in your AWS account.
 This section will walk you through creating a Docker image, publishing it to an AWS Elastic Container Registry (ECR) repository and running it as a serverless application that's always on.

 - Create your AWS Elastic Container Repository (ECR), your Docker image and push the image to your new repo